Darjengar/ToyMachine/docs.md

 # TOY Machine Documentation

 Toy Machine has a 16-bit Architecture.
-The RAM is 256 16-bit words long.
+Therefore the RAM is 256 16-bit words long and the machine has 16x16-bit registers with Register R0 always zero.
-Has 16x16-bit registers.
-Register R0 is always zero.

 ## Abbreviations
 X,Y and Z are in {0,...,9,A,...,F}.